manelmourelo/Quest-Boss-Balancing-Design/README.md

 -	**Aesthetics:** It refers at how the boss looks like.
 But not only the appearance, it also refers of the environment where the battle took place, and the sound.
 Think about fighting a king.
 The fight would be better in a castle than in the middle of the desert.
 The sound should also change respect the rest of the game.
 All of this is to make the boss fight more immersive.

+The last tip I can give is that when you are designing a boss you should think about the best boss you’ve ever fight.
+Think why it was so great and try to make a boss that feels like the one you enjoyed.